Mich9534/CCA/README.md

 # This is our first Google-Scholar web scraper project.

-_CCA_scraper-py_ and is the main file to use.
+_CCA_scraper-py_ is the main file to use.
 The other three are older version which are used for testing purposes only.

 CCA_scraper is respondibles of three main tasks: